saltstack/salt-enhancement-proposals/README.md

 # Salt Enhancement Proposals

+## Deprecation of SEP Process
+In 2019 we decided to create a community process to discuss and review Salt Enhancements.
+Unfortunately I feel that this process has not proven to be an effective way to solve the core issues around Salt Enhancements.
+Overall the Salt enhancement process has proven itself to be more of a burden than an accelerant to Salt stability, security, and progress.
+As such, I feel that the current optimal course of action is to shut the process down.

+Instead of the Salt Enhancement Proposal process we will add a time in the Open Hour for people to present ideas and concepts to better understand if they are worth their effort to develop.
+Extensive documentation around more intrusive or involved enhancements should be included in PRs.

+By migrating the conversation into the PR process we ensure that we are only reviewing viable proposals instead of being burdened with requests that the core team is expected to fulfill.

+Conversations about enhancements can also be held in the discussions tab in GitHub.

+Effective immediately (01/24/2024) we will be archiving and freezing the SEP repo.

+-Thomas S Hatch, creator and founder of Salt Project

+# README Retaind for Archive
 Many changes, including bug fixes and documentation improvements, can be implemented and reviewed via the normal GitHub pull request workflow.